 In these cases, what’s very important is the market definition that both plaintiffs and Apple are asking the court to consider.
 The plaintiffs are asking for a narrowly defined market that consists only of apps that are distributed on the iOS platform.
 That’s very different from what Apple is asking for, which is a broadly defined video game market that includes distribution on other platforms, including Microsoft Xbox, Sony PlayStation 4, is what’s listed in this decision, but I’m going to guess that 5 will come into play at some point, the Nintendo Switch and computer platforms and tablets.
 That’s a much broader market, right, because you’re talking about games and other applications that are outside the box store.

 I already mentioned to you there’s an earlier decision from October 9, 2020, where Judge Hickson also ruled on the motion to compel Samsung to provide documents under Rule 45.
-That’s the one that I commend you to read if you’re responding to subpoenas, in particular because of its analysis under Rule 45(d)3, which provides some protection for third parties who seek to protect confidential or proprietary information.
+That’s the one that I recommend you to read if you’re responding to subpoenas, in particular because of its analysis under Rule 45(d)3, which provides some protection for third parties who seek to protect confidential or proprietary information.

 In this decision, the one that we’re looking at for today, Apple served a subpoena on Valve.
 Valve is the parent company that operates Steam.
 If you are the parent of a teenager or even of a middle schooler, you likely know Steam.
 Steam is an online platform that lets users purchase PC games on their laptops and desktops.
 Especially during this pandemic, I feel like I’ve spent a lot of money on Steam, but then again, I spend a lot of money with Apple as well.